top of page

 Interested in classes near you?

-The vision of Native American Judo is to offer Judo to those anywhere in the United States who may not have the opportunity to study Judo
+The vision of Native American Judo is to offer Judo to those anywhere in the United States who may not have the opportunity to study Judo.

-The Foundation is sponsoring and would like to continue to sponsor Judo programs across the country for documented Native American children or women, on or off reservations, who are interested.
+The Foundation is sponsoring and would like to continue to sponsor Judo programs across the country for Native American children or women, on or off reservations, who are interested.

 Contact Us